Variations in Psychological Attributes: Class 12 Psychology Notes

 Assessment Methods

-1. Psychological Test is an objective and a standardized way of measuring and evaluating a person’s psychological attributes like intelligence, values, and these tests are conducted for various purposes like career assessment, Placement Of Students, etc
+1. Psychological Test: It is an objective and a standardized way of measuring and evaluating a person’s psychological attributes like intelligence, values, and these tests are conducted for various purposes like career assessment, Placement Of Students, etc

-2. An interview is a purposeful activity conducted to derive information from a person on a particular subject on one basis
+2. An interview: It is a purposeful activity conducted to derive information from a person on a particular subject on one basis

-3. Observation is a powerful and effective method of psychological inquiry for understanding particular phenomena occurring in real-time
+3. Observation: It is a powerful and effective method of psychological inquiry for understanding particular phenomena occurring in real-time

-4. A case study is an in-depth study of a particular case/subject.
-It can be of great help in developing a clear understanding of the feelings, emotions, beliefs, mindset of a person
+4. Case Study: It is an in-depth study of a particular case/subject.
+It can be of great help in developing a clear understanding of the feelings, emotions, beliefs, and mindset of a person

-5. Self Report is a method in which an individual provides information about himself/herself, beliefs, opinions, etc
+5. Self Report: It is a method in which an individual provides information about himself/herself, beliefs, opinions, etc

 Intelligence

 Alfred Binet defined intelligence as the ability to judge well, understand well, and reason well.
-Wechsler denied intelligence as the global and aggregate capacity of an individual to think rationally, act purposefully, and deal effectively with his/her environment.
-Check out the various theories of intelligence:
+David Wechsler described it as the global capacity to think rationally, act purposefully, and deal effectively with one’s environment.

 Theories of Intelligence